streamflowmaster/Deep-Spectral-Component-Filtering-DSCF-/README.md

 ComFilE: The file fold contains scripts and results for the Component Filtering Explanation.

-# Gallery of charming results during work
+# Gallery of implicit but charming results behind work
 ## Model architecture

 DSCF model is a hierarchical local attention encoder-decoder transformer.
 The detailed components of the model are described in DSCF_model_pe.py.